JulienMoehlin/MULTILAYER_Docker/README.md

 This is a docker version of MULTILAYER (tool for spatial transcriptomics analysis).
 You want more informations about MULTILAYER ?
-Please visit the [GitHub](https://github.com/SysFate/MULTILAYER).
+Please visit [MULTILAYER's GitHub](https://github.com/SysFate/MULTILAYER).

 Versions of libraries :